 - 1 finely chopped green chili

-- Wash the Red Lentils until the water is clear and all the powdery residue has gone.
+Wash the Red Lentils until the water is clear and all the powdery residue has gone.
+You will have to rinse it about 5 times.

-- Place the red Lentils in a cooking pan, add 2 cups of water, turmeric, 1 tsp. garlic, 1/4 tsp ginger paste, and 1 Ceylon Cinnamon Stick, cover with a lid and cook on medium heat until lentils are soft.
-Sometimes you may have to add extra 1/4-1/2 of water to the lentil, especially if you want a slightly watery Lentil or the water evaporates too quickly without cooking the lentils.
-20-22 minutes to cook lentils.
-Open the lid quickly and stir occasionally so the lentils cook evenly.
+Place the red Lentils in a cooking pan, add 2 cups of water, 1/2 turmeric, 1 tsp. garlic, 1/4 tsp. ginger paste, and 1 Ceylon Cinnamon Stick, cover with a lid and cook on medium heat until lentils are soft.
+About 22 minutes.
+Sometimes you may have to add extra 1/4-1/2 cup of water to the lentil, especially if you want a slightly watery lentil or the water evaporates too quickly without cooking the lentils.

 WHY CEYLON CINNAMON